 We’ll send you a special link 24 hours before the general public and that’ll increase your chances of getting a spot.

-If you’re on the presale list below and enroll for the program before the general registration opens, you’ll save $200 off the cost of the Level 1 Certification program.
+If you’re on the presale list below and enroll for the program before the general registration opens, you’ll save up to 33% off the cost of the Level 1 Certification program.

-The regular monthly plan option is $99 USD per month (over 12 months) for the general public.
-However, if you’re on the presale list and sign up on the presale day, you’ll pay only $79 USD per month (over 12 months).
+The general public price of the Precision Nutrition Level 1 Certification is $99 USD per month for 12 months, or $999 prepaid.
+However, if you’re on the presale list and sign up on the presale day, you’ll get the opportunity to get it for only $79 USD per month or a one time payment of $799 USD – up to 33% savings.

 To learn more about the course, and to get on the Level 1 Certification presale list, which gives you a chance to register early, 24 hours before the general public, sign up below